 Step 1: Target phase definition

 The first step is to define the target phase profile for the metalens.
 For a scale beyond a few hundreds of microns, the memory requirement to produce, store, and use a full phase map is too great for typical CPU.
 In this workflow, we use a target phase profile that can be defined analytically, such as a spherical or cylindrical profile.
-Ansys OpticStudio can also be used to optimize the wavefront desired in the metalens plane within the full optical system, so that the target phase can be defined with a function with a discrete number of coefficients (e.g. a polynomial).
+Ansys OpticStudio can also be used to optimize the wavefront desired in the metalens plane within the full optical system, so that the target phase can be defined with a function with a discrete number of coefficients (e.g. a polynomial).For an example with a more advanced optimization workflow, see Eye tracking optical system with a metalens or Fiber Endoscope Design Using Metalens for Illumination and Collection .

 Step 2: Unit cell simulations – Height and radius sweep (Not covered)

-In Lumerical, a sweep of the parameters of the unit cell (e.g. radius of a nanorod) is performed to generate a database of parametric nano-element responses .
+In Lumerical, a sweep of the parameters of the unit cell (e.g. radius of a nanorod) is performed to generate a database of parametric nano-element responses.
 For more details, see step 2 in the article Small-scale metalens - Field propagation .

 Step 3: Generation of the nano-elements map and integration in OpticStudio